-Cassandra 0.8 is the first release to include the Cassandra Query Language (CQL).
+Cassandra 0.8 was the first release to include the Cassandra Query Language (CQL).
 As with SQL, clients built on CQL only need to know how to interpret query resultset objects.
 CQL is the future of Cassandra client API development.
 CQL drivers are hosted within the Apache Cassandra project.

 CQL syntax in based on SQL (Structured Query Language), the standard for relational database manipulation.
 Although CQL has many similarities to SQL, it does not change the underlying Cassandra data model.
 There is no support for JOINs, for example.

 The Python driver includes a command-line interface, cql.sh.
 See Getting Started with CQL.

 The Thrift API will continue to be supported for backwards compatibility.
 Using a high-level client is highly recommended over using raw Thrift calls.

 A list of other available clients may be found on the Client Options page.

 The Java, Python, and PHP clients are well supported.

 Hector provides Java developers with features lacking in Thrift, including connection pooling, JMX integration, failover and extensive logging.
 Hector is the first client to implement CQL.